SimonSubokLee/ston-docs-son/admin/intro.kr.rst

 Games
 ----------------------------

 Traditionally, game services require excessive bandwidth.
-In addition, there are various categories in the game service, from Masterpiece games to casual games.
+In addition, there are various categories in the game service, from capitalized Masterpiece games to casual games.
 Explosive growth in smartphone games and the proliferation thereof diversified the game service form.

 .. figure:: img/icons_game.png
    :align: center